prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.11/api/Node.md

     ["hovered", "boolean", "Is true if the user element is being hovered"], ["dragged", "boolean", "Is true if the user element is being dragged"], ]],
-  ["dom", "HTMLElement", "The DOM of the current Node's User Element.
+  ["dom", "HTMLElement | null", "The DOM of the current Node's User Element.
 For User Components, this is defined by the `connect` connector"], ["related", "Record<String, React.ElementType>", "A map of React Components that shares the current Node context"], ["rules", "Object", [
     ["canDrag", "(currentNode: Node) => boolean", "Specifies if the current Node can be dragged.
 Applicable only if the current Node is a direct child of a Canvas Node"],